tarwn/lessthandot-hugo/blogs/content/posts/2010-10-16-what-exactly-is-fragment_count.md

   - Microsoft SQL Server

 ---
 I started to think about this problem, when I saw [this][1] question asked by Sankar Reddy in SQL Server Quiz 2010.
 I have a fair bit of idea about Index fragmentation and defragmentation.
 I checked fragmentation of some of my table indexes previously and rebuilt the indexes when fragmentation percentage is too high.
 But I never thought about how exactly these will be calculated.
 But after looking at this question, I thought of finding how SQL server will calculate this.
-Let’s have a look at this example.
+Let's have a look at this example.

 sql
 create table tblNumbers